Author

 Yeah, Chad is awesome and I really align with his.
 My goal was never the most amount of units or the most amount of cashflow or a big portfolio.
 What I wanted personally was the right amount of cashflow from the least amount of units, and it was a really simple math equation for me.
 I spend about $4,000 a month doing everything I want to do.
 So I multiplied that by four as a safety net,

 Right?
 In 2018, I reached that from 2018 to 2022, I lived off of rental income and didn’t touch anything from my job to make sure it was like a litmus test.
 I don’t need it.
-So I had a four-time multiplier cashflow above 16,000.
+So I had a four time multiplier cashflow above 16,000.
 I don’t want more.
 One of the ways I grew is you have a choice of recycling cashflow or recycling equity capital.
 I’ve never done a home equity line of credit.
 I’ve never done a cash out refinance.
 I’ve never sold for a 10 31.
-That’s one of the reasons I have so much cashflow on so few units because I could have grown to a bigger portfolio with thinner margins if I use the equity and I try to redefine equity for everybody that I meet from, you have equity you can touch.
+That’s one of the reasons I have so much cashflow on so few units as I could have grown to a bigger portfolio with thinner margins.
+If I use the equity and I try to redefine equity for everybody that I meet from, you have equity you can touch.
 That’s what most people say.
 I say you have the ability to add debt to an existing asset.
 So not adding that debt is why I have so much cashflow on so few units.

 Dave:

 That’s great.
 I love this philosophy in general, just showing that Dion, you literally eight Xed your income and with just 18 units, right on eight properties, which I say just, but that’s a huge, very successful portfolio.
 It’s just when you go on social media, you hear people saying that they have dozens or thousands of units.
 But clearly Deanna is demonstrating to everyone that you don’t need to have this massive ambition just for acquisition.
 But just by being diligent and being somewhat risk averse and just sort of sticking to the fundamentals and paying down your debt as much as possible, you can greatly increase your income even in today’s day and age with just a relatively achievable number of units.
 It doesn’t have to sound like this crazy number.
-I think for most people, even if you’re just starting out, the idea of acquiring eight units over 10 years seems reasonable and for most people it is actually reasonable.
+I think for most people, even if you’re just starting out, the idea of acquiring eight units over 10 years seems reasonable, and for most people it is actually reasonable.

 So super glad you said that.
 Also wanted to just reiterate something I’ve stolen from Chad.
-He talks about the growth phase and then he talks about sort of the quote harvester phase, which you get to the end at your end of your career, which it sounds like what you’re at, which is when you start paying down that debt and that just want to underscore for everyone, there’s kind of different strategies, different tactics that you use depending on where you are when you’re acquiring properties, maybe you do use more leverage, but when you’re at the point, Dion’s at or Chad is at, that’s sort of when maybe you take risk off the table, you don’t grow your equity as much as possible.
+He talks about the growth phase and then he talks about sort of the quote harvester phase, which you get to the end at your end of your career, which it sounds like what you’re at, which is when you start paying down that debt and that just want to underscore forever everyone, there’s kind of different strategies, different tactics that you use depending on where you are when you’re acquiring properties, maybe you do use more leverage, but when you’re at the point, Dion’s at or Chad is at, that’s sort of when maybe you take risk off the table, you don’t grow your equity as much as possible.
 You focus on cashflow because you want to go scuba diving like Dion does, which is great.
 Well, thanks for sharing the update with us, Deanne, and congrats on all your success.
-Super, super impressive.
-We do have to take a quick break, but when we come back, I want to shift gears and talk about some of the quote unquote Dion iss, maybe these counterintuitive ideas that you have for your portfolio.
-We’ll be right back.

 Dion:

 So I think looking at things through fresh eyes is one of the most important things when it comes to investing.
 You can’t go out and study what somebody else did and copy it.
 You have to take what somebody else did or look at what hundreds of other people did and then figure out with your resources, your timeline and your goals, what they’re doing that would match your strategy and utilize a little bit from each one.
 And so some of the things I come up with that work for me seem to, I don’t want to say upset.
-I get a reaction when I tell other investors this.
+I get a reaction when I tell other investors.

 Dave: